osquery/foundation/docs/office-hours/20200414_meeting_notes.md

 compatible with Buck.
 Now that we have removed Buck, the cmake can be simpler.

-Some discussion about how this translates to depenancies.
+Some discussion about how this translates to dependencies.
 It's positive to have explicit defines for each target.
 But, that makes it hard to use an in IDEs.
 Also, the folder structure isn't on disk, which makes using external tools harder.

-One thing we can do now, is to start refacoring names to be shorter.
+One thing we can do now, is to start refactoring names to be shorter.
 This should be able to happen aside from any include organziational questions.